urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

     /[7 [97 2] [1 42 0]]      [42 0]

 If this seems like rocket science, the problem may be that you're too smart to understand Nock.
-Drink some lead.
+Forget everything you learned in school and start over from line 1.

 It's also fun to build nouns in which every atom is its own axis: